jshun/ppopp20-ae/README.md

 Organization
 --------

-The code for Ligra-H is located in the ligra/ directory.
-The code for the hypergraph applications is in the apps/hyper/ directory, which is where compilation should be performed.
-Graph and hypergraph utilities are provided in the utils/ directory.
+The framework code for Ligra-H is located in the ligra/ directory.
+The code for the hypergraph algorithms is in the apps/hyper/ directory, which is where compilation should be performed for the artifact evaluation.
+Hypergraph generators and converters are provided in the utils/ directory.

 Compilation
 --------

 Compilation is done from within the apps/hyper/ directory.
-Experiments in the paper were done using the g++ version 7.4.0 compiler with support for Cilk Plus on Ubuntu 7.4.0.
+Experiments in the paper were performed using the g++ version 7.4.0 compiler with support for Cilk Plus.
+The operating system was Ubuntu 7.4.0 and the machine was a 72-core machine with 2-way hyper-threading (Dell PowerEdge R930 with four 2.4GHz 18-core E7-8867 v4 Xeon processors).
+We use 'numactl -i all' for parallel experiments for better performance.

 Any version of g++ with support for Cilk Plus on an Ubuntu OS can be used for the artifact evaluation.
 To compile with g++ using Cilk Plus, define the environment variable CILK.
-To compile with OpenMP, define the environment variable OPENMP and make sure CILK is not defined.
-Using Cilk Plus gives the best parallel performance in our experience.
-To compile with g++ with no parallel support, make sure CILK and OPENMP are not defined.

-After the appropriate environment variables are set, to compile, simply run
+(Note: OpenMP compilation is also supported, but we found that Cilk Plus gives the best performance and thus should be used for the artifact evaluation.)

+The commands for compilation are as follows:

 ```
+$ export CILK=1 #sets environment variable
 $ make -j  #compiles with all threads
 ```